 to demonstrate that careful manure spreading, nutrient balancing, and proper pesticide application

 can be both environmentally and economically sound.
 Another major goal of thls project is to

 reduce the amount of nutrients entering both ground and surface water.
 This program uses

 incentive payments rather than cost share payments (Fall Creek Focus).

 Author Aquatic Biologist

-The 2018 assessments of Fall Creek showed impairment by phosphorus; new total phosphorus sample data overwhelmingly exceeded 2018 WisCALM listing criteria for the Fish and Aquatic Life use, however, available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
-Based on the most updated information, this water is proposed for the impaired waters list.
+The 2018 assessments of Fall Creek showed impairment by phosphorus; new total phosphorus sample data overwhelmingly exceeded the 2018 WisCALM listing criteria for the Fish and Aquatic Life use.
+However, available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
+Based on the most updated information, this water was proposed for the impaired waters list.

 Author Ashley Beranek

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.

 Compliance with Clean Water Act fishable, swimmable standards are located in the Executive Summary of Water Condition in 2016 .
 See also 'monitoring' and 'projects'.